TaraRhoseyn/cardiff_swim_centre_site/README.md

 The user goals:

 - Find a premier swimming pool where the priority is training.
-- Find a pool timetable that is instuitively built and easy to use.
+- Find a pool timetable that is intuitively built and easy to use.
 - Understand the differences between individual session pricing and membership pricing.
 - Find information about facilities at the pool.
 - Find out where the pool is located and parking information.

 ## User Experience

-I have designed this website with mobile in mind by creating bite-sized easily digestible pieces of content that can be seperated easily.
+I have designed this website with mobile in mind by creating bite-sized easily digestible pieces of content that can be separated easily.

 I have structured each page according to the information architecture organising principle of placing the most important content 'above the fold', then working my way down in order of priority.

-The user experience is structured around two main goals, (a) to allow the users to discover CSW's location and brand philosophy, and (b) to users convert into members.
+The user experience is structured around two main goals, (a) to allow the users to discover CSW's location and brand philosophy, and (b) to  convert users into members.
 Call to actions to these goals are found throughout the website and are given priority through the colour scheme, e.g. more important call to actions are more eye-catching.
 For example, the navigation bar displays a "Join" button in the top of all pages.

 ### Target Audience